travis-ci/docs-travis-ci-com/blog/_posts/2011-08-29-big_refactoring.md

 When we reviewed common Ruby statemachine implementations we found none of them do what we needed, so we came up with our own brand of it:
-[simple_states](https://github.com/svenfuchs/simple_states) may or may not useful for your own usecase but it does exactly what we need in Travis CI and nothing more.
+[simple_states](https://github.com/svenfuchs/simple_states) may or may not useful for your own use case but it does exactly what we need in Travis CI and nothing more.

 Another gem that has been implemented in the course of this refactoring is